tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 )
 ```

 Here the `accumulator` is an object which is initially empty.
-For each word in the list the word count is either updated or created in the `accumulator` object.
+For each word in the list, the word count is either updated or created in the `accumulator` object.
 Note however that this implementation is not *pure*; the aggregator function modifies `accumulator` in place before returning it.

 ```javascript
 wordCount(['tim', 'sally', 'tim'])